ApartmentAT/aat-api-docs/docs/authentication.md

 # Description

-In order to connect to the API the Client have to request a client ID, which is generated and sent manually.
+In order to connect to the API the Client has to request a client ID and client secret, which is generated and sent manually.
 Our API uses OAuth2 with authorization codes.
-The client application will redirect a user to our server where they will either approve or deny the request to issue an access token to the Client.
+The client application will redirect the user to our server where they will either approve or deny the request to issue an access token to the Client.

 The base URL used for every request: [https://apartment.at/](https://apartment.at/)

+The base URL used for testing will be sent along with the API credentials.

 ## Obtaining authorization code